kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/ipam/_index.en.md

 Note that `poolCIDR` can be the same in different datacenters.

-### Validations
+### Restrictions
-Required spec fields:
+Required `IPAMPool` spec fields:
-- `datacenters`
+- `datacenters` list cannot be empty.
-- `type` for a datacenter
+- `type` for a datacenter is mandatory.
-- `poolCidr` for a datacenter
+- `poolCidr` for a datacenter is mandatory.
-- `allocationRange` for a datacenter with "range" allocation type
+- `allocationRange` for a datacenter with "range" allocation type is mandatory.
-- `allocationPrefix` for a datacenter with "prefix" allocation type
+- `allocationPrefix` for a datacenter with "prefix" allocation type is mandatory.

 For the "range" allocation type:
 - `allocationRange` should be a positive integer and cannot be greater than the pool subnet possible number of IP addresses.